ishiestar/react-native-tag-friends/README.md

 - Removed backward typing bug
 - Fixed cursor not showing on Android
+- Can edit existing text with @ mentions
 - Can customize user objects as needed
 - Can change the key with which to extract display name of user (**@Full Name** instead of **@username**, for instance)